grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 new Sender();
 ~~~

+and the `Sender` class itself to work in a different way.

+#### Advantage: communication of intent

-Another advantage of the constructor approach is that if `Recipient` is required for a `Sender` to work correctly and it does not make sense to create a `Sender` without a `Recipient`, the signature of the constructor makes it explicit - the compiler will not let us create a `Sender` without passing *something* as a `Recipient`.
+Another advantage of the constructor approach is that if a reference to `Recipient` is required for a `Sender` to work correctly and it does not make sense to create a `Sender` without a `Recipient`, the signature of the constructor makes it explicit - the compiler will not let us create a `Sender` without passing *something* as a `Recipient`.

+#### Where to apply

 Passing into constructor is a great solution in cases we want to compose sender with a recipient permanently (i.e. for the lifetime of `Sender`).
 In order to be able to do this, a `Recipient` must, of course, exist before a `Sender` does.
 Another less obvious requirement for this composition is that `Recipient` must be usable at least as long as `Sender` is usable.
 In other words, the following is nonsense: